nathanrdedman/task-api/README.md

 # task-api

 ## Introduction
 This Python based REST API features methods to support CRUDs operations for managing multiple users and tasks.
-It also features the creation of new users, JWT based authentication to ensure permissions on tasks.
+It also features the creation of new users and JWT based authentication to ensure permissions on tasks.

 ## Code
 The following main Python packages were used: